sutson/sfTracker/README.md

 The above image shows the bottom portion of the sfTracker window.
 This features the main tracker grid where notes are placed.
 There are **12** available channels, however the 10th channel (Channel A) is **reserved for percussion patches only** due to MIDI conventions.

+To start or stop playback, press the `ENTER` key.

 ### Channel Headers

 ![Channel Header](<Channel Header.png>)